 3 – Defines the responsibilities of each stakeholder.

-Here is how we define project charter – a short document outlining the main goal and purpose of a project as well as how it would be executed.
+Here is how we define a project charter – a short document outlining the main goal and purpose of a project as well as how it would be executed.

 In most cases, the project charter is written by the project manager.
 However, there is one more key player in preparing this document- the sponsor.